 Construction Start

-Applicants for an Oklahoma Homebuilder Program loan must be ready to close the loan within 90 days of an award by OHFA’s Board of Trustees. and start construction within 180 days of an award by OHFA’s Board of Trustees.
+Applicants for an Oklahoma Homebuilder Program loan must be ready to close the loan within 90 days of an award by OHFA’s Board of Trustees.
+Title specific items on the loan closing checklist will be due within 30 days of an award and all other documentation will be due within 60 days of an award.
+Applicants must start construction within 45 days after closing on their loan..
 Failure to do so can result in termination of the loan commitment.
-OHFA staff may administratively grant a 90-day extension of this deadline for applicants who request and demonstrate a need for such extension.
-No additional extensions beyond these 90 days will be granted.
-Failure to close the loan within this time will result in termination of the loan commitment.
+OHFA staff may administratively grant an - extension of this deadline for delays associated with Title/Abstracting outside of the borrower’s control.
+Extensions will only be granted until the delays with Title/Abstracting have been resolved.
+No additional extensions beyond this time period will be granted.
+Failure to close the loan within the allotted timeframe will result in termination of the loan commitment.

 Construction Completion

-Construction is considered complete when a certificate of occupancy is obtained and provided to OHFA.
+Construction is considered complete when a certificate of occupancy is obtained and provided to OHFA, and a final inspection has been conducted by OHFA’s designated construction inspector.

 Award Instrument and Terms